 - Replace outdoor fan motor: $250–$650

-- Repair refrigerant leak: Depends on the kind of refrigerant your heat pump uses.
-R-22 Freon is more expensive since it’s no longer being made.
+- Repair refrigerant leak: Depends on the kind of refrigerant your heat pump runs on.
+R-22 Freon is more expensive since it’s no longer being produced.

 - Seal leaky ductwork: Depends on house size.